Thug Motivation 102: The Inspiration: Commercial performance

 Thug Motivation 102: The Inspiration debuted at number one on the US Billboard 200, selling 352,000 copies in the first week.
-This became Jeezy's first US number-one debut and his second US top-ten album.
+This marked Jeezy's first US number-one debut and his second US top-ten album.
 In its second week, the album dropped to number 18 on the chart.
 In its third week, the album returned to the top-ten at number five on the chart, selling an additional 92,000 copies.
 In its fourth week, the album dropped to number seven on the chart, selling 45,000 more copies.
 On January 23, 2007, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales of over one million copies.
 As of October 2009, the album has sold 1,229,000 copies in the United States.